In this tutorial we are explaining how to deploy services on OVHcloud Managed Kubernetes service using our LoadBalancer

 doesn’t exist anymore:

-And now if you list your deployment you will find no resources:
+Now, if you list your deployment, you will find no resources:

 has been deleted too: